 If an employee requests a pay rise, always treat it as a serious conversation.
 Rather than responding immediately, book a convenient time for both parties to sit down and discuss the matter.
 Doing this has the benefit of buying you some time to think and consider your potential response.

-During the meeting itself, remain calm and listen to why the employee believes they are worthy of a pay rise.
+During the meeting itself, remain calm and listen to why the employee believes they have a strong case for a pay rise.
 It is important though that the discussion is as factual as possible to limit any possible angry, defensive or deflective reactions.

-Maybe the employee is of the opinion that the market is paying more and that the grass could be greener elsewhere.
-Or perhaps the person’s duties have changed, with extra responsibilities or the need for a heightened skill set.
-Maybe the company is performing well financially and the loyal employee thinks it is time they caught up on their perceived poor increases from previous salary reviews.
+Maybe the employee is of the opinion that their remuneraton is below the industry average and the market is paying more for similar jobs.
+Or perhaps the person’s duties have changed, with additional responsibilities, an updated job description or the need for a heightened skill set.
+Maybe the company is performing well financially and the loyal employee thinks it is time they caught up on their perceived poor increases from previous salary surveys or reviews.
 Or they could be going through some personal financial hardships.
-Let’s face it, there are a myriad of reasons.
+Let’s face it, there are a myriad of reasons why employees raise requests for increased pay.

 In this scenario one of our favourite tips is to use the phrase ‘tell me more’.
 By doing this you dig down into the detail behind the request and ensure you are armed with the full story from which to make a decision.